Nuclear magnetic resonance: NMR spectroscopy

 NMR spectroscopy is one of the principal techniques used to obtain physical, chemical, electronic and structural information about molecules due to the chemical shift of the resonance frequencies of the nuclear spins in the sample.
 Peak splittings due to J- or dipolar couplings between nuclei are also useful.
 NMR spectroscopy can provide detailed and quantitative information on the functional groups, topology, dynamics and three-dimensional structure of molecules in solution and the solid state.
 Since the area under an NMR peak is usually proportional to the number of spins involved, peak integrals can be used to determine composition quantitatively.
+A common methodology involves an extended delay time between each spectral scan (generally, 5 times the longest T_{1} in a complex mixture for a 90 degree pulsing angle, where T_{1} can be calculated using techniques such as FLIPS).
+This lets nuclei relax completely, allowing integrals to be more accurate for quantitation.

 Structure and molecular dynamics can be studied (with or without "magic angle" spinning (MAS)) by NMR of quadrupolar nuclei (that is, with spin S > 1/2) even in the presence of magnetic "dipole-dipole" interaction broadening (or simply, dipolar broadening), which is always much smaller than the quadrupolar interaction strength because it is a magnetic vs. an electric interaction effect.